cobwebkanamachi/mame-tiny-with-sdk80/README.md

     I did 7z used, i suspect this would affect result of above(now testing it cause).
 *** i search "mame string "_WORKING_DIR = os.getcwd()..."]:63: in function '_premake_main'" on google,
     then one of mitigation revealed, i found "Run make REGENIE=1".
 Could it fix of above?(testing yet).
---> I swtiched to use this : https://github.com/mamedev/mame/archive/refs/tags/mame0251.tar.gz
+-> I swtiched to use this : https://github.com/mamedev/mame/archive/refs/tags/mame0251.tar.gz
     wget https://github.com/mamedev/mame/archive/refs/tags/mame0251.tar.gz
     gzip -dc mame0251.tar.gz|tar xvf -
     then this extracted. mame-mame0251.
     I prefer use this dirname (and testing it with invoking make).
+-->fixed previous notice, that were incorrect...Sorry.(get newest source).

 2. get 2 files from this repo. makefile  -> top of mame dir(mv makefile makefile.org, then copy)